Sergio239711/Sergio239711/README.md

 - 👋 Hi, I’m @Sergio239711
 - 👀 I’m interested in Data Scientist for bussines
 - 🌱 I’m currently learning Python and PostgreSQL
-- 💞️ I’m looking to collaborate on any projects in Data Science
+- 💞️ I’m looking to collaborate on any Data Science projects
 -

 <!---